 - Sichong Chen (PhD 2016) – Seed size and seed dispersal.
-Now a postdoc at Ben-Gurion University of the Negev, Israel.
+Now a research fellow at the Royal Botanic Gardens, Kew.

 - Floret Meredith (PhD 2017) – Herbivory and plant defense on islands vs. mainlands.
 Now an education officer at Sydney Botanic Gardens.